[ALL] Types of Transformer Losses and Efficiency Measurement

 Copper loss in the transformer is less than the other machines because its winding resistance is very low.
 For these reasons, the transformer has better efficiency.

-The formula of Transformer Efficiency
+The formula for Transformer Efficiency

 The efficiency of a transformer will be maximum when the Iron Loss becomes equal to the Copper Loss.